 5. Start each study session by getting in the zone & blocking out all other distractions.
-For example, I took a 15 question BoardVitals quiz to start out my study day.
-Then, I reviewed my study materials on Dermatology (reading, highlighting, underlining) & then took a focused BoardVitals quiz on that subject to see what I knew.
+For example, I took a 15 question BoardVitals or PocketPrep quiz to start out my study day.
+Then, I reviewed my study materials on Dermatology (reading, highlighting, underlining) & then took a focused BoardVitals and PocketPrep quiz on that subject to see what I knew.

 6. When studying, max out the time of sitting down and studying for 1 hr of studying max and then take a 15- minute break (use the bathroom, check your phone, grab a snack)- then do it again.

 7. Turn your phone on Airplane mode- If you can, turn off phone and applewatch notifications.
 Lock yourself in your room/office, turn on some study music (Search Spotify: No words, Just Vibes /Studying … my favorite playlist), and set a timer for 1hr.
 For 1hr focus on the task at hand.
 Don’t scroll Facebook, don’t respond to texts, don’t glance at workout notifications on your Apple watch, give your studying your undivided attention for 1hr.

 Let's Go Micro- Here's a little bit of what my daily and weekly study schedule looked like.